cuayacas7/opencog/opencog/nlp/learn/README.md

 statistics.
 Most of it revolves around setting up postgres, and for this you have two options:

-  A. You can choose to install everything directly on your machine, in which case you should just continue reading this section, or
+>  A. You can choose to install everything directly on your machine,
+>  in which case you should just continue reading this section, or
+>

-  B. You can follow the instructions in the 'Setup a Docker Container' section below to setup a docker container with all the environment needed to run the ULL ready for you to use.
+>  B. You can follow the instructions in the 'Setup a Docker Container'
+>  section below to setup a docker container with all the environment
+>  needed to run the ULL ready for you to use.

-If you choose the second option go to the section 'Bulk Text Parsing' once you have your container working.
+If you choose the second option go to the section [Bulk Text Parsing](#bulk-text-parsing) once you have your container working.

-Pre-installations:
+**Pre-installations:**

 0.0) Optional.
 If you plan to run the pipeline on multiple different languages, it can be convenient, for various reasons,